DigitalFabricationLab-NYIT-SoAD/resources/Tutorials&Templates/SubmissionGuide/README.md

 ## Submitting a 3D Print File

 **Before Submitting a 3D Print File**
-* Students must complete the online [SoAD Fab Lab Orientation](https://forms.office.com/Pages/ResponsePage.aspx?id=cxNWGqGj7UunwoFBBJGiFNb937yciTdPowD-pQyEMWRUOTBEODNTN0EwT1AyMldQU0pVOTNJQVBLUS4u&origin=Invitation&channel=0) before using the lab space
+* Students must complete the SoAD Fab Lab Orientation before using the lab space for the first time.
+This can be done online on Canvas or in-person on a walk-in basis
+   * Students without a Lab Sticker must also receive in-person shop training

-* Students must complete account [registration](https://www.nyit.edu/architecture/fabrication_labs/account_registration) to access the Queue Job page
+* Students must complete [account registration](https://www.nyit.edu/architecture/fabrication_labs/account_registration) to access the Queue Job page
 * Review the lab's [3D Printing](https://digitalfabricationlab-nyit-soad.github.io/resources/3Dprinters/) page before submitting a file
   * *Reminder: The lab will print any file submitted to the 3D Printing Job Queue that follows the lab's 3D Printing Process and Standards.
 Any submitted files that do not comply with the rules of the process and standards page will be rejected.*